litchipi/blog/posts/rust/bitfield_explain.md

-# How Rust builds an API around raw memory

 I currently follow the awesome [rust-raspberrypi-OS tutorial][raspi_rust_tuto] to learn how to do some bare-metal programming on my Raspberry Pi 3.